“In the midst of life we are in death, earth to earth, ashes to ashes, dust to dust, in sure and certain hope of the Resurrection.”

 Henry Black: I laugh.
 “There be many Godly men who are not priests, Thomas.
 Look no farther than our glorious king.
 His Majesty is godly, a husband, and now a father.
 God will soon give us an heir by the Spanish queen, and a new king will carry on his glorious reign.
 What say you?”

 Smiling I chide before he can answer, “You be smart, but God needs to show you His will, as you are stubborn like the goats in the barn — and He did.”

 Thomas Cranmer: I smile.
 This man humors me so.
 “All I know is scriptures.
 The church welcomes not a married man.”

-Thomas Cranmer: Christendom just lifted from my shoulders.
+Thomas Cranmer: Christendom just lifted off my shoulders.
 “Thank you, good man.”
-We smile and rise our goblets in toast.
+We smile and raise our goblets in a toast.

 Oh my God in heaven, a crashing shriek cuts through the loud reveling and festivities, cuts straight to my very core.
 A woman’s voice cries out pathetically, “Noooooooooooooooo, nooooooooooo God!”

 No man can stop me, though several try.
 I run up to the stairs and head straight to our chambers.
 Oh Lord, the women are crying.
 I try to open the door, and it’s bolted, locked tight.
 I start banging on it, again, again.